Ecommerce Fraud Risk: China

 Being a retailer in China can be challenging, thanks to the high number of small cities — many in relatively remote areas — and an ecommerce explosion over the past few years.
 But the opportunity for businesses to expand into China via online sales is increasing.
 Ecommerce sales are expected to reach $2.3 trillion in 2022 and $3.2 trillion by 2026.
 In fact, McKinsey & Company reports that China is “set to retain its preeminent role as the engine of global consumption growth post-pandemic.”
 And yet, along with tremendous potential, China brings many unusual risks from unexpected sources.

-Merchants need to be aware of these risks as they build their strategy to tap into this vast market.
-Let’s look more closely at what these risks are and what merchants can do to protect their customers and their businesses.
+Businesses need to be aware of these risks as they build their strategy to tap into this vast market.
+Let’s look more closely at what these risks are and what businesses can do to protect their customers and their businesses.

-Successfully growing an e-commerce business in China means paying careful attention to how Chinese consumers shop.
-Here’s what e-commerce merchants need to know.
+Successfully growing an ecommerce business in China means paying careful attention to how Chinese consumers shop.
+Here’s what ecommerce businesses need to know.

 Chinese Cardholders Are Responsible for Credit Card Fraud

 The low incidence of credit card fraud in China (when compared with the high dollar amount of transactions) isn’t a result of tough security or advanced fraud protections.
 Instead, it’s in large part due to the fact that consumers simply don’t use credit cards for purchases.

 The reason is simple: Credit card holders in China are generally financially responsible for any fraudulent charges made to their accounts.
 That’s unlike the United States, where consumers can dispute fraudulent transactions and require businesses to be financially responsible for chargebacks.

 Consumers Demand Two-Factor Authorization

 Because Chinese credit card users are on the hook for any fraudulent purchases made on their cards, if consumers do use their credit cards, they expect ecommerce businesses to have two-factor authentication in place to mitigate any risk.